GenericMappingTools/gmt/doc/rst/source/api.rst

 GMT resources
 -------------

-The GMT API knows how to create, duplicate, read and write five types of data objects common to GMT operations: Pure data tables (ASCII or binary), grids, images, color palette tables (also known as CPT), PostScript documents, and text tables (ASCII, usually a mix of data and free-form text).
-In addition, we provide two data objects to facilitate the passing of simple user arrays (one or more equal-length data columns of any data type, e.g., double, char) and 2-D or 3-D user matrices (of any data type and column/row organization [3]_).
+The GMT API knows how to create, duplicate, read and write six types of data objects common to GMT operations: Pure data tables (ASCII or binary), grids, images, cubes, color palette tables (also known as CPT), PostScript documents, and text tables (ASCII, usually a mix of data and free-form text).
+In addition, we provide two data objects to facilitate the passing of simple user arrays (one or more equal-length data columns of any data type, e.g., double, char) and 2-D or 3-D user matrices (of any data type and column/row organization).
 We refer to these data types as GMT *resources*.
 There are many attributes for each of these resources and therefore we use a top-level structure for each object to keep them all within one container.
 These containers are given or returned by GMT API